 Omega-3s also show enormous promise in healing traumatic brain injuries and treating mood and behavior disorders.4,5 They’ve even been shown to make cancer treatment more effective and help prevent the negative side effects of traditional chemotherapy.6

 So how do you get omega-3s?
-The 15 foods below have high omega-3 content and give you plenty of yummy, natural ways to get this vital nutrient.
+The 15 foods and recipes below have high omega-3 content and give you plenty of yummy, natural ways to get this vital nutrient.

-If you’re not able to consistently get at least 1,000 mg of omega-3s per day, then you may want to take a quality omega-3 supplement.
+If you’re not able to consistently get at least 1,000 mg of omega-3s per day, then consider a quality omega-3 supplement.
 Omega Ultra is a potent, non-GMO source of anti-inflammatory omega-3s sourced from responsibly farmed US-caught wild Alaskan pollock.

 Thanks so much for reading!
 Don’t forget to like this post and like us on Facebook.